 The rules and procedures of Argyle Schools are designed to allow each student to obtain a safe, orderly, and appropriate education.
-Students can expect their rights to freedom of expression and association and to fair treatment as long as © 2020, Neola of Wisconsin they respect those rights for their fellow students and the staff.
+Students can expect their rights to freedom of expression and association and to fair treatment as long as they respect those rights for their fellow students and the staff.
 Students will be expected to follow teachers' directions and obey all school rules.
 Disciplinary procedures will comply with the requirements of State and Federal law.